-Oklahoma’s African American journey is tightly woven into the historical fabric of Oklahoma.
-Here, learn about the profound impact African Americans have had on the state’s military, frontier, Western and modern history.
+Black history is tightly woven into the fabric of Oklahoma.
+Here, learn about the profound impact African Americans have on the state’s military, frontier, Western and modern history.

-African Americans first crossed into Indian Territory during the Trail of Tears, when thousands of Native Americans were forcibly removed from their ancestral lands between 1830 and 1842.
-Many African Americans that made the journey were enslaved by Native Americans, but a group of 500 agreed to move to Indian Territory in exchange for their freedom.
-This group of 500, which started out as The Gullah, a west African enclave that lived side-by-side with refugee Seminoles in Florida, made the trip as free men.
-The African Americans that survived the trip either remained enslaved until treaties between the U.S. and American Indian tribes were ratified or lived among the tribes as Black Seminoles.
+The Trail of Tears brought many African Americans into Indian Territory, when thousands of Native Americans were forcibly removed from their ancestral lands between 1830 and 1842.
+Many who made the journey were enslaved by Native Americans, but a group of 500 agreed to move to Indian Territory in exchange for their freedom.
+Known as The Gullah, a west African enclave that lived side-by-side with refugee Seminoles in Florida, this group of 500 made the journey as free men.
+Those that survived the trip either remained enslaved until treaties between the U.S. and American Indian tribes were ratified, or lived among the tribes as Black Seminoles.

 Learn More: Visit the Seminole Nation Museum for a collection of documents relating to Black Seminoles in the museum’s research library.
 This museum also features exhibit space and an art gallery, as well as photos and maps of original land allotments.